-The How NOT to Summon a Demon Lord Season 2 release date has been confirmed to be set scheduled for 2021.
+The How NOT to Summon a Demon Lord Season 2 release date has been confirmed to be scheduled for April 8, 2021.
 The title for the second season will be How NOT to Summon a Demon Lord: Omega (Ω).

 During Virtual Crunchyroll Expo 2020, it was confirmed that the second season is “coming to Crunchyroll [in] 2021”.